Lumpectomy – The Procedure

 Breast reconstruction after lumpectomy

-In rare cases, a woman may have breast reconstruction (either at the time of the lumpectomy or later) to maintain a more natural appearance of the breast, or to match the size and shape of the other breast.
+While not common, a woman may wish to have breast reconstruction (either at the time of the lumpectomy or later) to maintain a more natural appearance of the breast, or to match the size and shape of the other breast.

 Transportation, lodging, child care and elder care assistance